ninjarlz/smartbot/README.md

 ### Prerequisites

-In order to properly build application one might need to install [Java 17](https://www.oracle.com/th/java/technologies/downloads/#java17) and/or [Docker](https://www.docker.com/get-started/).
+To properly build an application one might need to install [Java 17](https://www.oracle.com/th/java/technologies/downloads/#java17) and/or [Docker](https://www.docker.com/get-started/).

 ### Cloning